daltomi/xrunit/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-(Note: You should build xsv in debug mode for better reporting.)
+(Note: You should build xrunit in debug mode for better reporting.)

 **Technical info** (please complete the following information)
  - OS: [e.g. ArtixLinux]
  - Runit version:
  - FLTK version:
- - xsv version:
+ - xrunit version:

 **Describe the bug**
 A clear and concise description of what the bug is.